safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 carry out the assessment and then create the migration plans and automation code to deploy the necessary infrastructure to deploy workloads onto.

+{{< distance >}}

+{{% custom-card image="/img/card/safespring-move-from-vmware.svg" cardtitle="Get a free assessment for migrating your VMware workloads to Safespring" %}}
+Safespring offers a free assessment service to help you migrate workloads from VMware to our platform, tailored to your needs.
+This includes identifying current VMware products, assessing automation levels, and creating a proof of concept for migration.

+{{< localbutton text="Start the assessment" link="https://next.safespring.com/apps/forms/s/miJx5AFAb988X5EjwCLF5LGd" >}}

+{{% /custom-card %}}

+{{< distance >}}

 [tfmodulesblog]: https://www.safespring.com/blogg/2022/2022-03-terraform-module/
 [survey]: https://next.safespring.com/apps/forms/s/miJx5AFAb988X5EjwCLF5LGd